JSTOR-Labs/plant-humanities/docs/content/cacao.md

      data-type="geojson"
      data-url="https://jstor-labs.github.io/plant-humanities/geojson/Nicaragua.geojson"
      data-active="true"></var>
+<var data-image-viewer></var>
 <var data-image id="bhl-56601539" title="Theatrum Botanicum p.
 1642" data-url="https://www.biodiversitylibrary.org/pageimage/56601539" data-region="1667,1240,2190,1890"></var>
 <var data-image id="bhl-8066123" title="Carolus Clusius' mentions of _Beretinus_ _fructus_ and _Cacao_ _fructus_" data-url="https://www.biodiversitylibrary.org/pageimage/8066123" data-region="1667,1240,2190,1890"></var>

 In his text, Benzoni refers to the use of cacao as money and describes the methods to create the cacao beverage.
-Perhaps because Benzoni actually visited the region, his first-hand account actually references the ecology in which cacao grows: only very warm, moist, and shady areas.
-It is likely that these exotic ecological constraints added to the appeal of cacao, both for the Mexica and later the Europeans, because of the prestige associated with commanding such a network.
+Perhaps because Benzoni actually visited the region, his first-hand account  references the ecology in which cacao grows: only very warm, moist, and shady areas.
+It is likely that these exotic ecological constraints added to the appeal of cacao, both for the Mexica and later the Europeans, because of the prestige associated with commanding such a limited network.
 <var data-map title="World" data-center="12.316683, -84.946184" data-zoom="5"></var>
  <var data-map-layer
      title="Central American Neotropics"